Lolcat

 A lolcat (pronounced /ˈlɒlkæt/ LOL-kat), or LOLcat, is an image macro of one or more cats.
 Lolcat images' idiosyncratic and intentionally grammatically incorrect text is known as lolspeak.

-Lolcat is a compound word of the acronymic abbreviation LOL (laugh out loud) and the word "cat".
-A synonym for lolcat is cat macro or cat meme, since the images are a type of image macro and also a well-known genre of meme.
+Lolcat is a compound word of the acronymic abbreviation LOL (laughing out loud) and the word "cat".
+A synonym for lolcat is cat macro or cat meme, since the images are a type of image macro and also a well-known genre of Internet meme.
 Lolcats are commonly designed for photo sharing imageboards and other Internet forums.

 History

 British portrait photographer Harry Pointer created a carte de visite series featuring cats posed in various situations in the early 1870s.
 To these he usually added amusing text intended to further enhance their appeal.
 These souvenir cards were known as Brighton Cats.

-Other early figures include Harry Whittier Frees and (using mounted animals) Walter Potter.
+Other early figures include Harry Whittier Frees and (using taxidermied animals) Walter Potter.

 The first recorded use of the term "lolcat" was used on 4chan, an anonymous imageboard.
 The word "Lolcat" was in use as early as June 2006; the domain name lolcats.com was registered on June 14, 2006.
 Their popularity was spread through usage on forums such as Something Awful.
 The News Journal states that "some trace the lolcats back to the site 4chan, which features bizarre cat pictures on Saturdays, or 'Caturdays'."
-Ikenburg adds that the images have been "slinking around the Internet for years under various labels, but they did not become a sensation until early 2007 with the advent of I Can Has Cheezburger?"
-The first image on "I CAN HAS CHEEZBURGER?" was posted on January 11, 2007, and was allegedly from the Something Awful website."
+Ikenburg adds that the images have been "slinking around the Internet for years under various labels, but they did not become a sensation until early 2007 with the advent of I Can Has Cheezburger? " The first image on "I CAN HAS CHEEZBURGER?" was posted on January 11, 2007, and was allegedly from the Something Awful website."
 Lev Grossman of Time wrote that the oldest known example "probably dates to 2006", but later corrected himself in a blog post where he recanted his statement based on the anecdotal evidence readers had sent him, placing the origin of "Caturday" and many of the images now known by a few as "lolcats" in early 2005.
 The domain name "caturday.com" was registered on April 30, 2005.